ITCover/PasswordProcessor/README.md

           ACL library!
 It will only ever deal with creating, verifying and updating password hashes.*

+### Motivation

+PHP's [password extension](https://secure.php.net/password) is really great, but it is also still "just" a language primitive - it provides the tools, not the complete solution.
+As it should be.

+This library is that complete solution.

+It is designed to hook into your application, not the other way around, so you don't need to worry about how to abstract it.
+It offers a seamless way to migrate from *any* legacy hashing algorithm, so you don't have to think about that either.
+It is opinionated and intentionally leaves out any custom options, so there's only one way to use it, no unsafe choices.

 ## Installation

 PHP 5.6 or newer is required.
 The latest stable version of PHP is always recommended.